khush3/website_files/content/authors/admin/_index.md

 - Visitors
 ---

-I am interested in working at the intersection of machine learning and robotics.
+I am interested in working at the intersection of machine learning (ML) and robotics.

-Presently, I am working at [Prof Howie Choset\'s](https://www.ri.cmu.edu/ri-faculty/howie-choset/) [Biorobotics Lab](http://biorobotics.ri.cmu.edu/) on efficient distributed learning.
+Presently, I am working at [Prof Howie Choset\'s](https://www.ri.cmu.edu/ri-faculty/howie-choset/) [Biorobotics Lab](http://biorobotics.ri.cmu.edu/)  on two directions in reinforcement learning (RL).
+The former is skill learning - an intersection of model-based and model-free RL in a hierarchical / options setup.
+The latter involves developing exploration strategies for learning robot locomotion policies.

-During my undergraduate studies, I spent time working at [Dr. Shital Chiddarwar\'s](http://mec.vnit.ac.in/people/sschiddarwar/) [IvLabs](http://www.ivlabs.in/) addressing challenges in the application of deep learning and reinforcement learning to robotics.
+During my undergrad, I spent time working at [Dr. Shital Chiddarwar\'s](http://mec.vnit.ac.in/people/sschiddarwar/) [IvLabs](http://www.ivlabs.in/), addressing challenges in the application of ML to robotics.

 I spent the summer of 2020 working in [Dr. David Held\'s](https://www.ri.cmu.edu/ri-faculty/david-held/) [R-PAD Lab](https://r-pad.github.io/) at Carnegie Mellon University as a part of the Robotics Institute Summer Scholar's Program remotely.